suffolklibraries/lgc/content/collections/events/felixstowe-book-festival.md

     content:
       -
         type: text
-        text: 'Felixstowe Book Festival takes place at Harvest House, Cobbold Road, IP11 7SP.'
+        text: 'Felixstowe Book Festival will be taking place across two locations this year.
+Sessions will either be at The Two Sisters Arts Centre in Trimley St Mary or in Harvest House on Cobbold Road. '
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There is parking at the side of the building that can be accessed through the front drive way.'
+        text: 'For Harvest House, there is parking at the side of the building that can be accessed through the front drive way.
+There is also wheelchair access for those that have accessibility needs.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There is wheelchair access for those that have accessibility needs.'
   -
     type: heading
     attrs: